 A number of plants have been officially declared as weeds under the Weed Management Act 1999.
 These plants can cause, or have already caused:

 - degradation of the State’s natural or physical resources;

 - degradation of ecological processes, or

 - reduction in the genetic diversity of native plants.

 Once plants are declared weeds under the Act, there are restrictions on their trade, sale, import, movement and disposal.

 A Weed Management Plan must be drawn up for each plant within 12 months of it being declared a weed.
-These Plans are produced by the Department of Primary Industries, Water and Environment (DPIWE), and go through a public consultation phase before becoming statutory plans under the Act.
+These Plans are produced by the Department of Natural Resources and Environment Tasmania, and go through a public consultation phase before becoming statutory plans under the Act.

 Which plants have been declared as weeds in Tasmania?

-For a list of plant species have been declared weeds under the Weed Management Act 1999 go to the Tasmanian Government DPIPWE site.
+For a list of plant species have been declared weeds under the Weed Management Act 1999 go to the Department of Natural Resources and Environment Tasmania site.

 If there are declared weeds on my land, what does it mean?